 In recent years, learning assistance has been gaining more attention in the education field.
 Because over-instruction or under-instruction can lead to ineffective knowledge development, determining the amount of support that a learner needs has been a major challenge for educators.
 Vygotsky (1962) introduced the Zone of Proximal Development (ZPD) for problem solving, where a learner cannot solve difficult tasks alone but can do so with an expert's help, thereby promoting learner development [1][2].
 Using the ZPD concept, Wood et al. (1976), Collins (1989), and Bruner (1996) have shown that when learners face higher-level tasks, the teachers should provide moderate support depending on the learner's ability through the process of "scaffolding" [3][4][5].
 Scaffolding is a process where the learners obtain support to solve tasks that are beyond their capability when solving by themselves.
-In the scaffolding process, the learner's knowledge will be measured, and after the teacher's assistance, the performance of the learners will be estimated.
+To provide optimal help for scaffolding learners, Ueno and Matsuo [6] proposed a scaffolding system that predicts the learner's performance.
 In other words, to effectively assist the learner, their knowledge and their performance must be accurately estimated.